 Dr. Ubolrat "Diu" Piamjariyakul believes in leading by example, and that is exactly what she has been doing since arriving on campus in August.
 As the new associate dean for research at the WVU School of Nursing, Dr. Piamjariyakul is responsible for leading all aspects of the School's research mission, working closely with faculty to further define the direction of research and scholarship.
 She immediately recognized a unique passion for research among our faculty.
 Hoping to build on that passion, "one of my goals is to develop strong mentorship and scholarship programs to facilitate growth and collaboration among our faculty and students," she said.
 Dr. Piamjariyakul has been the driving force behind the expansion of internal grant opportunities offered to WVU Nursing researchers in support of interprofessional collaboration.
-Available in spring 2017, an award has been created as an extension of the School's Research Investment Fund.
+Available this spring, an award has been created as an extension of the School's Research Investment Fund.
 It will allow researchers to work together across disciplines to better address the healthcare needs of West Virginia.
 Dr. Piamjariyakul hopes to extend the reach of School of Nursing researchers and encourage more multidisciplinary collaboration, ultimately providing an improved healthcare experience for West Virginians.
 Dr. Piamjariyakul also has worked to establish the School of Nursing Research Task Force, which will strengthen research activities in the School and provide scientific review for both internal and external grant opportunities.
 Including faculty across all tracks and campuses, as well as a PhD student and WVU Medicine representative, the task force provides an opportunity for Dr. Piamjariyakul to work with these individuals, further encouraging mentorship and collaboration.
 To see more teamwork among faculty, students and clinicians, she will practice what she preaches.
-One very rewarding additional accomplishment has been mentoring faculty.
-Dr. Piamjariyakul has been able to get to know
+She is also working to establish a research interest group devoted to community-based palliative care needs in rural West Virginia, a service that has been offered in the past.
+Though she